 Sometimes, there’s something to that old saying, “Like father, like son.”
-In the wake of recent allegations that President Trump had an extramarital affair with a porn star, his son Don Jr. is watching his own marriage fall apart because of an affair he allegedly had with a former member of Danity Kane.
+In the wake of the 2018 allegations that President Trump had an extramarital affair with a porn star, his son Don Jr. watched his own marriage fall apart because of an affair he allegedly had with a former member of Danity Kane.

 Infidelity, the study’s authors write, is complicated; everyone has their own definition of what it means to cheat: For some, cheating constitutes any kind of secret behavior, whether it’s emotional or physical, that violates the exclusivity of a monogamous relationship; for others, infidelity may be defined by specific behaviors, such as sexual intercourse or even simply flirting.
 However it is defined—it’s certainly a debate that would require lots of bottles of wine—infidelity is the single most common reason married and dating partners break up.